+Description

-Subdirectory Description remote-plugin-sample/libs The external library (vim25.jar) that needs to be installed as a local dependency during the project build and deploy process. remote-plugin-sample/src The root of the plug-in source code.
-It contains three main subdirectories: java resources ui Descriptions of these subdirectories follow java Directory for Server-Side Code
+The external library (vim25.jar) that needs to be installed as a local dependency during the project build and deploy process.

+The root of the plug-in source code.
+It contains three main subdirectories:

+■ java

+resources

+■ ui

+Descriptions of these subdirectories follow.

+java Directory for Server-Side Code